TheSatoLab/CoVFit/CoVFit_CLI/ReadMe.md

 # CovFit CLI
-The CovFit CLI allows you to calculate fitness and DMS predictions on any standard fasta file of SARS-CoV-2 spike protein sequences from a Linux or WSL2 terminal (x86_64).
+The CovFit CLI allows you to calculate fitness and DMS predictions on any standard fasta file of SARS-CoV-2 spike protein sequences from a Linux or Windows WSL2 terminal (x86_64).
+The CLI was packaged on Ubuntu 20.04 and has been tested on 18.04 and 22.04.

 ### Installation
-Download the `CovFit_cli.tar.gz` file from `http...` and extract the contents.
+Download the `CovFit_cli.tar.gz` file from Zenodo at `http...` and extract the contents.
 Once extracted, you'll find the CovFit_cli executable inside a folder of the same name.

 ### Running